Guide to Generator Transfer Switches

 An automatic generator transfer switch should only be installed by a qualified professional electrician.
 A manual transfer switch can be installed by a well-informed homeowner, but we recommend consulting your owner’s manual.
 We can only provide a general guide to installing the transfer switch.
 For a more comprehensive explanation, check out Electrical Engineering Portal’s installation guide.
 If you choose to install it yourself, be sure to follow the necessary safety precautions and code regulations for your home.

 When installing a manual transfer switch, you’ll want to securely mount it to the wall near the main electrical panel box.
 This box is usually located in the basement or garage.
 Next, turn off the home’s power and properly connect the transfer switch wires to the breakers in the panel box you want to control.
 Run an electrical cable from a receptacle in the panel box to the transfer switch.

-To test your work, leave the power in the home off and turn on the portable generator.
+To test your work, leave the power in the home off.
 Plug the generator into an electrical receptacle on the transfer switch.
 Flip the transfer switch from “line” to “generator.”
+Then, turn on the portable generator.
 If the connected circuits are receiving enough power from the generator, the power in your home should come on.
 If everything works, turn the switch back to “line,” unplug the generator, and turn the generator back off.
 Congratulations!
 You are ready for the next outage.

 Use our Power Calculator to find out your energy needs.Get Started